MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-for-your-sharepoint-hub-sites.md

 ## How should I organize my hub site?

 Hub sites provide two primary organizational experiences that you should think about as part of the hub planning process.
-Though creating a hub site must be done by the tenant SharePoint administrator, planning, managing and organizing the hub site is the responsibility of the hub site owner.
+Though creating a hub site must be done by the global or SharePoint admin in Office 365, planning, managing and organizing the hub site is the responsibility of the hub site owner.
 There are three basic organizing concepts for hubs:

-- Membership
+- Association

 - Navigation

 - Theme

-### Membership
+### Association

-A site becomes a member of a hub family by [Associate a SharePoint site with a hub site](https://support.office.com/article/ae0009fd-af04-4d3d-917d-88edb43efc05).
-When creating a hub site, an admin should [allow only certain site owners to associate sites with the hub](create-a-hub-site-in-sharepoint-online.md).
+A site becomes part of a hub family by [Associate a SharePoint site with a hub site](https://support.office.com/article/ae0009fd-af04-4d3d-917d-88edb43efc05).
+When creating a hub site, SharePoint admins should [allow only certain site owners to associate sites with the hub](create-a-hub-site-in-sharepoint-online.md).

-By default, a site owner of an individual site can associate with a hub.
-Only the owner of the hub site can determine how content and activity from the hub members will appear on the hub site pages and how the sites will appear in hub navigation.
+After a SharePoint admin gives a site owner permission to associate their sites with a hub site, the site owner can then choose to associate the sites with the hub.
+When they do, the site inherits the hub site theme and shared navigation.
+Content from their site will roll up to the hub site, and the site will be included in the hub site search scope.

 Associating with the hub does not automatically add the site to the hub navigation.
-It's how the site gets the hub look and feel and becomes part of the hub scope for content roll up and shared navigation.
-Also, associating with a hub does not automatically bring news or site activity to the hub home page.
-Only the owner of the hub site can determine the content that is surfaced on the hub site and which sites are reflected in the shared hub navigation.
+Hub site owners determine which sites are included in the navigation.
+They can also configure the News, Sites, and Highlighted content to roll up activity from all associated sites or only selected sites.

 > [!NOTE]
 > Association with a hub does not change the permissions on a site.
 If you associate a site that has restricted access with a hub, only users who have access to the restricted site will see content rolled up on the hub.
 Information surfaced on the hub site is security trimmed: if you don't have access to the content, you won't see it.
 Something you may want to consider is adjusting permissions on the associated sites after you have assembled your hub family.

 ### Navigation

-The hub site owner determines which sites are reflected in the shared navigation for hub site members.
+The hub site owner determines which sites are reflected in the shared navigation, and can also include links to other resources.
+This navigation appears at the top, below the suite bar.
 Most of the time, you will want to add associated sites to your hub navigation.
 That's one of the benefits of the experiences that you can enable with a hub.
 Your hub navigation can have up to three levels, which affords a lot of opportunity to organize your hub family in a way that helps users discover and find relevant content.

 However, you may not want to add every associated site to your navigation and you may want to consider adding sites that aren't associated to the navigation.
 Consider the following as you plan your hub navigation.